-In addition to the attitude of citizens towards CPR and AED use, several reasons why bystanders may be reluctant to initiate CPR and use an AED have been reported.13-17 We recently reported that willingness to make an early emergency call, perform CPR under one's own initiative, telephone-assisted compression-only CPR and the use of an AED were influenced by the revision of BLS guidelines, previous CPR training, gender, residential area and occupation.
+In addition to the attitude of citizens towards CPR and AED use, several reasons why bystanders may be reluctant to initiate CPR and use an AED have been reported [13,14,15,16,17].
+We recently reported that willingness to make an early emergency call, perform CPR under one's own initiative, telephone-assisted compression-only CPR and the use of an AED were influenced by the revision of BLS guidelines, previous CPR training, gender, residential area and occupation [18].

-In Japan, new driver's licence applicants are required to take a 3h BLS training course at their driving school and compulsory BLS education is conducted in high schools.
+In Japan, new driver's licence applicants are required to take a three-hour BLS training course at their driving school [18] and compulsory BLS education is conducted in high schools [14].
 Small BLS training courses are frequently conducted by fire departments and the Japanese Red Cross association.
-Previous BLS training has been shown to increase willingness to perform CPR.13,14,18,19 occur at the patient's home, elderly citizens may witness OHCA at home.
-Interest in participating in a BLS course has been reported to decrease with ageing.
+Previous BLS training has been shown to increase willingness to perform CPR [13,14,18,19].

+As in other industrialised nations, Japan has a rapidly ageing population [20], which has lead to an increase in the number of households with elderly residents [21].
+As the majority of OHCAs occur at the patient's home, elderly citizens may witness OHCA at home [8,19,22].
+Interest in participating in a BLS course has been reported to decrease with ageing [23].
 However, the effects of ageing on citizens' attitudes towards performing BLS have not been reported.

-As in other industrialised nations, Japan has a rapidly ageing population, which has lead to an increase in the number of households with elderly residents.
-As the majority of OHCAs